Ringworm symptoms & treatment

 - Don’t share towels, clothes or combs with others.

-- Don’t walk barefoot in locker rooms, pool decks or public showers.
+- Wear footwear in locker rooms, on pool decks or in public showers.

 - Keep your skin clean and dry.